 Today, morning rays tremble where hinges once swung,

 and light is the currency of nourishment.

-Absence has punched itself through the wall,
+Absence has punched through the wall,

-efface a frame for the door’s memory.
+do not efface the door’s memory.

-Instead, like stained-glass surrendering to waterfalls,
+Instead, as stained-glass surrenders to water,

 transparency releases pools of color,